Golden Isles of Georgia

 The City of Brunswick traces its history back to early Colonial times, and the founding of the Georgia colony by General James Oglethorpe.
 From its earliest days, the port of Brunswick was important to the growth and economy of the new nation.
 In 1789, George Washington named Brunswick one of the five original ports of entry for the thirteen colonies.
 During World War II, Brunswick hosted an important construction site for Liberty ships, and Naval Air Station Glynco, a major operational base for blimps.

 The City of Darien traces its history back to the construction of Ft.
-King George in 1722, and later becoming of the second oldest city in Georgia, chartered in 1736.
+King George in 1722; chartered in 1736, it is the second oldest city in Georgia.
 James Oglethorpe laid out the city plan for Darien, noted for its squares and grid pattern much like Savannah, which he also planned.
 Fort Federica on St. Simons Island was later constructed to protect the City of Darien and its important commerce.

 Tourism is the most important economic driver in the Golden Isles, with an estimated 2.4 million visitors in 2014.
 Other key components of the local economy include the Port of Brunswick, Federal Law Enforcement Training Center, aviation support services, and manufacturing.
 Travelers to the area arrive primarily via Brunswick Golden Isles Airport and Interstate 95.
 McKinnon St. Simons Island Airport serves general aviation.